krobelus/rate-experiments/slides/slides.md

 ## Answering the Research Question

-Is it possible to check specified DRAT as efficiently as operational DRAT?
+> Is it possible to check specified DRAT as efficiently as operational DRAT?

 - On the average instance, the cost is the same
 - Specified DRAT is usually more costly on proofs with many deletions

-## Overhead of reason deletions
+## Overhead of Reason Deletions

 \includegraphics[height=0.65\textwidth]{overhead.pdf}